 How to Make Brookie in a Skillet

 To make these Brookies in a Skillet, I used my Espresso Brownies recipe and my Best Ever Chocolate Chip Cookies recipe.
-If you don’t have a 6 inch cast iron skillet, you can find then at Dollarama in Canada or on Amazon.ca or Amazon.com.
+If you don’t have a 6-inch cast iron skillet, you can find them at Dollarama in Canada or on Amazon.ca or Amazon.com.

 The cast iron pans need to be greased before placing three to four frozen unbaked cookies on one side of the pan, then pour 1/4 of the brownie batter on the other side of the pan.
-Repeat with remaining half of cookies and the brownie batter, filling four pans in total.
+Repeat with the remaining half of the cookie batter and the brownie batter, filling four pans in total.

 You can also place the cookies in the center of the pan and pour brownie batter over the cookies.